microsoft/azure-trust-agents/README.md

 - **Deploy Agent-to-Agent Communication** leveraging A2A protocols for advanced multi-agent interactions and distributed compliance workflows.
 - **Apply Responsible AI & Observability** using OpenTelemetry monitoring, Azure AI Foundry tracking, and Log Analytics integration for production-ready agent systems.

 ## Architecture

 In this hackathon we will leverage the **Microsoft Agent Framework** to create a sophisticated, enterprise-ready compliance monitoring solution.
 For this reason, we will use 3 agents:

-**- Customer Data Agent:** Retrieves and standardizes customer and transaction data from Azure Cosmos DB to enable profiling and risk detection.
+- **Customer Data Agent:** Retrieves and standardizes customer and transaction data from Azure Cosmos DB to enable profiling and risk detection.
-**- Risk Analyzer Agent:** Assesses fraud risk and compliance by analyzing data against regulatory policies using Azure AI Search.
+- **Risk Analyzer Agent:** Assesses fraud risk and compliance by analyzing data against regulatory policies using Azure AI Search.
-**- Compliance Report Agent:** Produces formal compliance reports and audit documentation with summaries, findings, and recommendations for regulatory use.
+- **Compliance Report Agent:** Produces formal compliance reports and audit documentation with summaries, findings, and recommendations for regulatory use.

 ```
 High-Risk TX Input → [Customer Data Agent] → [Risk Analyzer Agent] → [Compliance Report Agent] → Audit Output